mrdoob/three.js/threejs/lessons/threejs-rendertargets.md

 Description: How to render to a texture.
 TOC: Render Targets

-A render target in three.js is basicaly a texture you can render to.
+A render target in three.js is basically a texture you can render to.
 After you render to it you can use that texture like any other texture.

 Let's make a simple example.
 We'll start with an example from [the article on responsiveness](threejs-responsive.html).